Nagging knee pain has become an unwelcome part of your life.

 Steroids help reduce the inflammation and offer pain relief, because knee pain is often caused by inflamed tissue.

-It usually takes about three to seven days for steroid injections to work to their full effect.
-But it’s possible to feel relief as soon as 24 hours.
+It usually takes about 3-7 days for steroid injections to work to their full effect.
+But it’s possible for a steroid injection to relieve knee pain as quickly as 24 hours.

 Though they offer significant pain relief, the effects of steroid injections are temporary.
 On average, steroid shots relieve pain for three months, though you may feel relief for up to six months.

 Injecting more hyaluronic acid into your knees can help boost your body’s natural supply.
-More hyaluronic acid may help better protect your knees and reduce knee pain.
+And more hyaluronic acid may help better protect your knees and reduce knee pain.

 Though these injections can offer significant pain relief, they may require several injections over a few weeks before you feel any relief.

 Orthobiologics, which some refer to as regenerative medicine, is an emerging field, and TRIA is at the forefront.
-Orthobiologic treatments are minimally invasive treatment options that use natural, tissue derived product to help restore function and help the body heal more quickly.
+Orthobiologic injection treatments are minimally invasive treatment options that use natural, tissue-derived product to help restore function and help the body heal more quickly.

 Orthobiologics are usually used alongside other knee pain treatments like physical therapy.
 And depending on your type of pain, medical history and personal preferences, your doctor can recommend which orthobiologic approach is best for you.
 Some options include: